Lance Briggs: Professional career

-On September 2, 2011 Briggs and his agent, Drew Rosenhaus, formally asked the Bears organization for a trade, with three years left on his six-year contract.
+On September 2, 2011, Briggs and his agent, Drew Rosenhaus, formally asked the Bears organization for a trade, with three years left on his six-year contract.
 The request came after Briggs asked the Bears for a raise.

 Briggs made the 2012 Pro Bowl team, but was unable to play due to an ankle injury.

-On April 11, 2012, Briggs was given a one-year extension, increasing his contract through 2014.
+On April 11, 2012, Briggs was given a one-year extension, extended his contract through 2014.
 In week 7 of 2013 against the Washington Redskins, Briggs suffered a fracture in his shoulder.
-He rejoined the Bears in week 16, a 54-11 loss to the Philadelphia Eagles.
+He rejoined the Bears in week 16, a 54–11 loss to the Philadelphia Eagles.

 Briggs recorded 24 tackles and one interception during the 2014 NFL season.
 After starting the season as the Bears' weak-side linebacker, Briggs was injured during week 5 and missed three games.
 He commented that his future with the team was in jeopardy, as he was in the final year of his contract.
 Briggs returned to play four more games, but injured his groin muscle during a week 13 game against the Detroit Lions.
 The Bears subsequently placed Briggs on their injury reserve list.
-He retired on September 2, 2015.

 Briggs became a free agent but remained unsigned through the offseason.
-He announced his retirement on September 9.
+He announced his retirement on September 2, 2015.